-In the past year, the military has released more soldiers at the highest rates in history (1600+).
-Having been in the military fitness writing business for over a decade and served in the 1990’s, this problem is not new.
-It is not a military problem — it is a NATIONAL problem of strategic importance, as evidenced in an article written several years ago: U.S. Troops Too Fat to Fight?
+In the past year, the military has released more soldiers at the highest rates in history (1,600+).
+Having been in the military fitness writing business for more than a decade and served in the 1990s, this problem is not new.
+It is not a military problem.
+It is a national problem of strategic importance, as evidenced in an article written several years ago: U.S. Troops Too Fat to Fight?

-A recruit's being overweight or obese is greater than a recruit failing to meet the high school education, criminal record, and medical standards.
-In fact, more than 50% of the requests I get as a fitness writer are from young men and women seeking a plan to lose weight (at least 30-50 lbs) in order to join the military.
-Just to give you an idea of what body fat percentage standards are getting people kicked out of the service, see the Men and Women’s Body Fat percentages below:
+A recruit's being overweight or obese is greater than a recruit failing to meet the high school education, criminal record and medical standards.
+More than 50% of the requests I get as a fitness writer are from young men and women seeking a plan to lose weight (at least 30-50 pounds) in order to join the military.
+Just to give you an idea of what body-fat percentage standards are getting people kicked out of the service, see the men's and women's body-fat percentages below:

-Body-Fat standards for Army Male Soldiers are:
+Body-fat standards for Army male soldiers are:

-Age 17-20 — 20%
+Age 17-20: 20%

-Age 21-27 — 22%
+Age 21-27: 22%

-Age 28-39 — 24%
+Age 28-39: 24%

-- Age 40+ — 26%
+Age 40+: 26%

-* For new recruits the Army allows up to +4% from the above standards
+* For new recruits, the Army allows up to +4% from the above standards.

-Body-Fat standards for Army Female Soldiers are:
+Body-fat standards for Army female soldiers are:

-Age 17-20 — 30%
+Age 17-20: 30%

-Age 21-27 — 32%
+Age 21-27: 32%

-Age 28-39 — 34%
+Age 28-39: 34%

-- Age 40+ — 36%
+Age 40+: 36%